Ovation Of The Seas

 History - construction and ownership

 Royal Caribbean International (RCI) is a US passenger shipping company, trademarked travel brand and subsidiary owned by Royal Caribbean Group (RCG/shipowner).
 RCI was established in 1968 and currently has over 1/5 of the worldwide cruise market.
-RCI also has RCCL's largest fleet as both numbers of vessels and GT tonnage (ship sizes and capacities).
-All RCI liners have names ending with "of the Seas".
+RCI also has RCG's largest fleet by both vessel number and GT tonnage (ship sizes and capacities).

 Ovation Of The Seas cruise ship (Royal Caribbean)